macielti/datomic-component/README.md

-# datomic-component
+# Datomic Component

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Datomic Component is a library that provides a Datomic component for use with the Integrant library.

 ## License